<T>

 Design Patterns documentation. - For translating strings, look into

-for client-side translations. - Checkout using variable components and using branching components for more advanced translation patterns.
+. - Checkout using variable components and using branching components for more advanced translation patterns.